logicmelt/draco_models/doc/database_keys.md

 This package reads data from an Influx database and parses it for training.
-The data should have at least the following keys:
+Raw data should have at least the following keys:

 + EventID: Integer that associates a muon to a source proton (From the simulation).
 + process_ID: Integer indicating which process generated the muon.